 K list (K waste) - The K-list identifies hazardous wastes from specific sectors of industry and manufacturing and are considered source-specific wastes.
 To qualify as a K-listed hazardous waste, a waste must fit into one of the 13 categories on the list and the waste must match one of the detailed K list waste descriptions in 40 CFR 261.32.
-The 13 industries that generate K list wastes are: wood preservation, organic chemicals manufacturing, pesticides manufacturing, petroleum refining, veterinary pharmaceuticals manufacturing, inorganic pigment manufacturing, inorganic chemicals manufacturing, explosives manufacturing, iron and steel production, primary aluminum production, secondary lead processing, ink formulation, and coking (processing of coal to produce coke).
+The 13 industries that generate K list wastes are: wood preservation, organic chemicals manufacturing, pesticides manufacturing, petroleum refining, veterinary pharmaceuticals manufacturing, inorganic pigment manufacturing, inorganic chemicals manufacturing, secondary lead processing, ink formulation, and coking (processing of coal to produce coke).